PageSpeed Insights (PSI) is the most popular speed testing tool out there.

 In this article, you’ll learn why that is and how to avoid making the same mistake.

-The overall optimization score that PSI provides makes things very simple.
+The overall performance score that PSI provides makes things very simple.

 Green is good, red and orange aren’t.
 It’s a powerful heuristic that saves mental energy.

 Most users don’t want to deal with the intricacies of web performance, so it's useful to have an overall score.

 But like other mental shortcuts, the score doesn’t answer important (and nuanced) questions like “How are real users experiencing my site?”

 The score is computed with lab data, which doesn't come from real users.